joga4er/Geology-Forecast/README.md

 - sample_submission.csv: example format to submit model prediction to challenge

 ### code:
 - interpolate_and_split.py: original code made available form challenge.
-Modified to create explanatory figures and output statistics, include data augmentation (rotate each profile by 180 degree) and changed sampling of input data to expand the training data set (stride < full sequence length, sequence length randomly chosen from distribution of sequence lengths in test data)# Geology Forecast
+Modified to create explanatory figures and output statistics, include data augmentation (rotate each profile by 180 degree) and changed sampling of input data to expand the training data set (stride < full sequence length, sequence length randomly chosen from distribution of sequence lengths in test data)
- Source code for the prediction of geological profiles
+- encoder_decoder_lstm.py: architecture, backpropagation and training of encoder-decoder LSTM
+- implementation.py: script for grid search
+- plotting.py: script to create figures of exemplary predictions
+- test_prediction.py: script to load model and create csv output for test prediction
 - evaluation_metric.py: code provided by contest authors.
-Modified in order to plot standard deviation of profile over horizontal distance
+Modified in order to weighting of prediction error over horizontal distance